mspaprika/mspaprika/README.md

 I've been learning to code for a while now and have created some cool and exciting projects.
 Welcome to my GitHub profile!
 <br>
 <br>
 🎮 **Game Development:** Coding is great, but coding games is way beyond.
-Recently I have been learning C++ with PlayBuffer framework and fell in love with game development.
-You'll find a collection of my game projects I created so far [here](https://github.com/mspaprika?tab=repositories).
+Recently I have been learning proffesional game development with Unreal Engine, and you'll find a collection of my game projects I created so far [here](https://github.com/mspaprika?tab=repositories).
 <br>
 <br>
 🌐 **Web Development:** I'm also proud graduate of Web Development bootcamp, where I learned HTML, CSS, JavaScript, React, also backend management with MongoDB, Node.js and Express.
 You can explore some of my web projects [here](https://github.com/mspaprika?tab=repositories).